staynaa/3140-Lab4/README.md

 **5.** And thats it, very simple website that only deals with input reports and viewing reports.

+Just make sure to close the server by click control+C

 ## Tools Used:
   **PUG HTML CSS** and **JavaScript** were used to make the frontend.
   We installed PUG the same way we installed everything into the package.json